 5:30am – An early start at Toyosu Market

 Start your day early with a local experience: the famous tuna auction.
-This location of this auction used to be at Tsukiji Market, but moved to Toyosu in October 2018.
+The location of this auction used to be Tsukiji Market but moved to Toyosu in October 2018.
 The tuna auction in Toyosu Market starts at 5.30am and finishes around 6.30am.
 You can watch the tuna auction from the observation deck located on the second floor of the Fisheries Wholesale Market Building.
 After the auction, you can also have breakfast here.
 Sushi and sashimi rice bowls are very popular and delicious here, but there are also ramen spots, Japanese curry, and much more.
 All the restaurants and cafes open at 5am.

 Tip: if you want to join a free special tuna auction tour, you can apply for tickets.